National Front (Iran)

-The National Front of Iran (جبهه ملی ایران) is an opposition political organization in Iran, founded by Mohammad Mosaddegh in 1949.
-It is the oldest and arguably the largest pro-democracy group operating inside Iran despite having never been able to recover the prominence it had in the early 1950s.
+The National Front of Iran (جبهه ملی ایران) is an opposition political organization in Iran.
+It was founded by Mohammad Mosaddegh in 1949, and it is the oldest and arguably the largest pro-democracy group operating inside Iran, despite having never been able to recover the prominence it had in the early 1950s.

-Initially, the front was an umbrella organization for a broad spectrum of forces with nationalist, liberal-democratic, socialist, bazaari, secular and Islamic tendencies, that mobilized to successfully campaign for the nationalization of the Iranian oil industry.
+Initially, the front was an umbrella organization for a broad coalition of forces with nationalist, liberal-democratic, socialist, bazaari, secular and Islamic tendencies, that mobilized to successfully campaign for the nationalization of the Iranian oil industry.
 In 1951, the Front formed a government which was deposed by the 1953 Iranian coup d'état and subsequently repressed.
-Members attempted to revive the Front in 1960, 1965 and 1977.
+Members attempted to revive the Front in 1960, 1965, and 1977.

-Before 1953 and throughout the 1960s, the Front was torn by strife between secular and religious elements; over time its coalition split into various squabbling factions, with the Front gradually emerging as the leading organization of secular liberals with nationalist members adhering to liberal democracy and social democracy.
+Before 1953 and throughout the 1960s, the Front was torn by strife between secular and religious elements.
+Over time its coalition split into various squabbling factions, with the Front gradually emerging as the leading organization of secular liberals with nationalist members adhering to liberal democracy and social democracy.

-During the Iranian Revolution, the Front supported the replacement of the old monarchy by an Islamic Republic and was the main symbol of the "nationalist" tendency in the early years of post-revolutionary government.
-It was banned in July 1981, and although it remains under constant surveillance and officially it is still illegal, it is still active inside Iran.
+During the Iranian Revolution, the Front supported the replacement of the old monarchy by an Islamic Republic, and was the main symbol of the nationalist tendency in the early years of post-revolutionary government.
+It was banned in July 1981.
+Although it is under constant surveillance and officially illegal, it remains active inside Iran.